Author Guidelines

 Abbreviate editor(s) to (ed.) or (eds.) and translator to (trans.); this information should be placed after their name(s).

-Unlike the in-text citations, in the reference list all authors of the work should be listed (et al. should, if possible, be avoided).
-This helps both to identify the source prescisely and acknowledge the importance of all contributors.
+Unlike the in-text citations, in the reference list all authors of the work should be listed in full; 'et al.' must be avoided.
+This helps both to identify the source precisely and acknowledge the importance of all contributors.

 Digital Object Identifiers (DOIs) should be included for all reference entries, where possible.